 - Bar employers from forcing workers to sign away their rights to class-action litigation, overturning the U.S. Supreme Court’s decision last year in Epic Systems v.
 Lewis.

 - Give the NLRB power to enforce its own rulings, like other federal agencies, without waiting for court decisions.

-- Allow workers to go court directly when employers violate their rights, instead of relying only on the NLRB general counsel for help.
+- Allow workers to go to court directly when employers violate their rights, instead of relying only on the NLRB general counsel for help.

 “The PRO Act is an important effort to bring U.S. labor law into the 21st century—giving working people more power at a time when it is desperately needed,” EPI said.